Interviewsand Articles

 Carlo Ferretti's Cove

-Mr. Ferretti was apologetic, but yes, if I didn't mind entering a construction zone, we could meet at his home which was not so far away.
+Mr. Ferretti was apologetic.
+If I didn't mind entering "a construction zone," we could meet at his home.
 He was doing some remodeling, he explained.
-Something about the way he spoke reminded me of an impression I'd gotten from his email notes.
-A kind of gentility, a degree of understatement perhaps, a manner from a different culture.
+Something about the way he spoke reminded me of the impression I'd gotten from his email notes - of a kind of gentility, a manner from a different culture.

-A few days later, as I headed down the little street on which he lived, I looked forward to our meeting.
-In a neighborhood of modest bungalows, I looked for the discontinuity I expected to see, and there is was, a green effulgence rising up above the other lawns, ahead on the right.
+A few days later, as I headed toward his address, I was looking forward to our meeting.
+In a neighborhood of modest bungalows, I looked for the discontinuity I expected to see.
+And there is was!
+Ahead of me on the right, a green effulgence rising high above the other lawns,

 At the front door a smiling man wearing large horn-rimmed glasses invited me in.
-He must have been in his fifties, not a big man, and with the quiet way of speaking I'd already heard on the phone.
+He must have been in his fifties, slight of build and with the quiet way of speaking I'd heard on the phone.
 After a handshake and greeting, I began right away with my questions.

-I was trying to think.
-The question was unexpectedly basic, and demanded a fresh point of view.
-Nothing was coming to me, and Ferretti continued.
+The question was unexpectedly basic.
+Surprising.
+It demanded a fresh point of view and nothing was coming to me.

-"It took me a long time to understand what architecture is."
-He said, as if to underline the question he'd put to me.
+Ferretti continued.
+"It took me a long time to understand what architecture is," he said, as if to underline the question he'd put to me.

 "Okay, what is it?"
 I challenged, curious to see what he would say.